AkashTemburnikar/Sentiment-Analysis-ChatBot/README.md

 python app.py

-It will run locally at:
+The bot will run locally at:

 http://localhost:3978/api/messages